influxdata/influxdb-client-js/influxdb-client-apis.postwriterequest.orgid.md

 ## PostWriteRequest.orgID property

-ID of the destination organization for writes.
+The ID of the destination organization for writes.
 If both `orgID` and `org` are specified, `org` takes precedence.

 <b>Signature:</b>